ththng/minion-qcbench/README.md

 **Example**
 ```
-.
-├── data                      # Data folder containing the samplesheet
-├── minion-qcbench            # This project
+qcbench                  # this project
+├── ...
 └── results              # --outdir is set to "results"
      ├── ...
      └── quast
           ├── sample1